-As described in the 2022-2023 AAP, the State of Montana will not target any particular geographic area for special assistance.
-However, the State will allow any non-entitlement community to apply for CDBG, all communities and nonprofits to apply for HOME, and entitlement communities and nonprofits to apply for HTF funding, dependent on eligible activities and programs.
+As described in the 2023-2024 AAP, the State of Montana will not target any particular geographic area for special assistance.
+However, the State will allow any non-entitlement community to apply for CDBG, all communities, nonprofits and eligible developers to apply for HOME, and entitlement communities, nonprofits and eligible developers to apply for HTF funding, dependent on eligible activities and programs.
 Entitlement communities may apply for HOME funds if their project demonstrates clear segregation between State-assisted units and Entitlement-assisted units.
 ESG funds are distributed throughout the state.